DIC Leads the Way in developing Sustainable Inks and Coatings in India

 India: A Growth Potential Market

 “The packaging industry is experiencing a significant shift towards sustainability, with companies actively working on innovations that reduce material usage and enhance recyclability.
 In India, there is notable progress in sustainability efforts, including initiatives to remove inks from plastics, allowing for the reuse of these materials as virgin plastic.
 Recent data shows that flexible packaging is growing at a rate of approximately 7 to 8%, while commercial packaging growth has slightly declined.
-However, rigid packaging is witnessing substantial growth, indicating a positive overall trend in the industry.
 This focus on sustainable practices is essential as the market continues to evolve.”

 “Raising awareness about food safety and environmental issues is essential for fostering a healthier society.
 It is important to educate individuals that these factors are not obstacles but rather vital components that contribute to overall well-being and sustainability.
 As we observe the rapid growth of Asia, particularly in countries like India and China, it becomes clear that this region is outpacing the US and Europe.
 Notably, India’s younger population presents significant opportunities for growth compared to China, suggesting a more promising economic future for India.
 By prioritizing food safety and environmental education, we can ensure that this growth is not only robust but also sustainable for generations to come.”
 Utsab Concludes.